Modular session types for objects: A Sequential Example

 Figure~\ref{fig:file} defines the class \lstinline|File|, which we imagine to be part of an API for using a file system.
 The definition does not include method bodies, as these would typically be implemented natively by the file system.
 What it does contain is method signatures and, crucially, a session type definition which specifies the availability of methods.
 We will refer to a skeleton class definition of this kind as an \emph{interface}, using the term informally to mean that method definitions are omitted.

-The figure shows the same definition written in two styles.
-Style 1 writes method signatures as part of the method definitions, as is normal in many programming languages, and writes only method names in the session type.
-Style 2 writes the method signatures in the session type and not as part of the method definitions.
-Style 2 is closer to the formal language that we will define in Section~\ref{sec:core-lang}, while Style 1 is sometimes less verbose.
-The detailed explanation of this example, below, refers to Style 1.
+The figure shows the method signatures in the session type and not as part of the method definitions as is normal in many programming languages.
+This style is closer to the formal language that we define in Section~\ref{sec:core-lang}.

 Line 3 declares the initial session type \lstinline|Init| for the class.
 This and other session types are defined on lines 4--7.
-We will explain them in detail; they are abstract states of objects, indicating which methods are available in a given state and which is the state after calling a method.
-In a session type, the constructor \lstinline|{...}|, which we call \emph{branch}, indicates that certain methods are available.
+We will explain them in detail; they are types of objects, indicating which methods are available at a given point and which is the type after calling a method.
+In a session type, the constructor \lstinline|{...}| , which we call \emph{branch}, indicates that certain methods are available.
 In this example, \lstinline|Init| declares the availability of one method (\lstinline|open|), states \lstinline|Open| and \lstinline|Read| allow for two methods each, and state \lstinline|Close| for a single method (\lstinline|close|).
 For technical convenience, the presence of data is tested by calling the method \lstinline|hasNext|, in the style of a Java iterator, rather than by calling an \lstinline|endOfFile| method.
 If desired, method \lstinline|hasNext| could also be included in state \lstinline|Read|.